RIDE FAQ

 Where do I park my bike?

-Bike Ports will be available to park bicycles at Summerfest during the UPAF Fest, the official finish line party.
+Bike Ports will be available to park bicycles in Urban Park outside the North Gates of Summerfest.
 Bring your own bike lock to secure your bike.

 Where do event proceeds go?

-All proceeds from the UPAF Ride for the Arts including donations through fundraising efforts and sponsorship donations support UPAF programs and all 50+ groups in Southeastern Wisconsin.
+All proceeds from the UPAF Ride for the Arts including donations through fundraising efforts and sponsorship donations support UPAF Performing Arts Members who bring vibrancy to Southeastern Wisconsin.

 Are the donations I collect tax-deductible?